Trouser Trooping

 Lots of pomp, lots of pageantry, lots of happy heart pounds in my chest.

-If you want to read more about my experience and see more pictures from the 2012 Trooping of the Colour, check out this blog post
+If you want to read more about my experience and see more pictures from the 2012 Trooping of the Colour, check out this blog post.

 (yes, this is my picture, and yes, Prince Harry is looking at me.
 It's obviously meant to be.)
+The Queen joins the rest of her family on the balcony once that is finished, then the crowds are allowed to approach the gates of BHam Palace, and a flyover takes place.

 In the days before our weekend, my friends and I had embarked on a shopping trip to our favourite joint, Primark, and that is where I found these leggings.
 I didn't know when or where I was going to wear them, but at a very cheap price, I had to have them.